 Members: Your genotype for rs7744 is —.

-TNF gene: codes for TNF-alpha, important inflammatory cytokine
+TNF gene: codes for TNF-alpha, an important inflammatory cytokine

 Check your genetic data for rs1800629 308G>A (23andMe v4, v5; AncestryDNA):